vhscom/after-dark/README.md

 If a web crawler can find it, so can you.
 Search for indexable content site-wide using the inbuilt JavaScript search app built with [Vue](https://vuejs.org/), [Fuse](http://fusejs.io/) and [Mark](https://markjs.io).
 Searches are fuzzy and typos are forgiven.

-To begin using fuzzy search simply create a section called `search` using the After Dark search layout like so:
+To begin using fuzzy search create a section called `search` using the After Dark search layout like so:

 ```
 └── content